PotassiumPill/SerialLibraryExample/README.md

 11) Next, find the code block which looks similar to this:
 ```
 #if (UART_MCU_OPT == OPT_SERCOM_SAMD21)
-	#define NUM_EXTRA_UART_PARAMS 6
 	#include "serial_uart/hardware/uart_samd21.h"
+#else
+	#warning "UART not defined for this MCU!"
 #endif
 ```
-12) Before the `#endif` line and after the last `#include` statement, add the following code for your new chip:
+12) Before the `#else` line and after the last `#include` statement, add the following code for your new chip:
 ```
 #elif (UART_MCU_OPT == OPT_SERCOM_CHIPNAME)
-	#define NUM_EXTRA_UART_PARAMS #
 	#include "serial_uart/hardware/uart_chipname.h"
 ```
-where # is the number of extra parameters you defined/need for your new hardware (this should line up with the number of elements defined in your ExtraParameters enum).

 ### Add Functionality to SPI Stack
 1) Navigate to the [hardware](/SerialLibraryExample/serial_controllers/serial_spi/hardware) directory under the [serial_spi](/SerialLibraryExample/serial_controllers/serial_spi) directory.
 2) Add a new header to this directory for your chip, ie `spi_chipname.h`.
-3) Define a namespace for your hardware specific functions, any hardware specific enums, and an enum for naming the extra parameters.
+3) Define a namespace for your hardware specific functions, define `NUM_EXTRA_SPI_PARAMS` with the number of hardware-specific parameters you want to include, any hardware specific enums, and an enum for naming the extra parameters.
 For example:
 ```
 #ifndef __SPI_CHIPNAME_H__
 #define __SPI_CHIPNAME_H__

+#define NUM_EXTRA_SPI_PARAMS 3

 #include "chip.h"
 #include "serial_spi/spi_hal.h"